 Sirius laughed.
 “You make it sound like we stopped breaking rules at some point.
-We ended up in detention so often that Filch didn’t have to do half his cleaning jobs, the lot of us end up in detention and do them instead.”
-I coughed slightly.
-Sirius made it sound like I also landed myself in detention.
-“Remus here was our voice of reason; not that we listened.”
+We ended up in detention so often that Filch didn’t have to do half his duties, the lot of us end up in detention and do them instead.”
+I coughed slightly - Sirius made it sound like I also landed myself in detention.
+“Remus here was our voice of reason, not that we listened.”

 “You’re sidetracked,” I said nudging Sirius.
 He snapped back into story-telling mode.
 Everything was fine until we got to the part where Harry and Hermione traveled back in time to save Sirius from the dementors.

 “I see how far blood gets me,” he grinned as he spoke.
-“Back to the story.
-The used the time turner and saved themselves and me - twice actually.
+“Back to the story!
+They used the time turner and saved themselves and me - twice actually.
 Then I rode off on Buckbeak.”

 Tonks laughed and yawned at the same time, the hours passed unnoticed by us.
 “I think I’m going home; I have to get out of bed in the morning.”